 Read on to find out the key digital skills to get a healthcare job in Singapore:

-1. Know the programs and platforms
+1. Know the programmes and platforms

 The term ‘healthcare industry’ covers an array of jobs.
 Doctors, nurses, clinic assistants, hospital management, outpatient support, clinical research and more come under this banner.
 There are, however, a few essential skills that these jobs all require.